duncantl/RSQLiteUDF/README.md

 # Overview

 **Note this no longer works with the most recent version(s) of RSQLite, i.e., greater than 1.0.0 as this changed the C code storing the connection to the database.
-It is possible to modify this package to access the C structure we need.
-However, it is wrapped within numerous layers of C++ smart pointers**
+For now, we use RSQLite version 1.0.0.
+In the future, we will make this work with subsequent versions of RSQLite.
+The reason is that accessing the C-level pointer to the database was changed in versions >  1.0.0 due to the use of Rcpp and I haven't had the time to chase down the numerous layers of C++ "smart" pointers.
+This is a minor technical matter.
+The focus here is on the proof of concept and the logistics to make it work.
+**

 The RSQLite package allows us to perform SQL queries from R to the SQL engine and bring the results back to R.
 We can then perform additional filtering and transformation on the results.